-- An asset has dialup-Dial-up connectivity Connectivity and a low impact BES Cyber System is reachable via an auto-answer modem that connects any caller to the Cyber Asset which that has a default password.
+- An asset has Dial-up Connectivity and a low impact BES Cyber System is reachable via an auto-answer modem that connects any caller to the Cyber Asset that has a default password.
 There is no access control in this instance. - An asset has external routable connectivity due to a BES Cyber System within it having a 3G/4G wireless card on a public carrier which allows the BES Cyber System to be reachable via a public IP address.
 In essence, low impact BES Cyber Systems should not be accessible from the Internet and search engines such as Shodan.

-The SDT also notes that in topic 2.4, the SDTit uses the term "electronic access control" in the general sense, i.e., to control access, and not in the specific technical sense requiring authentication, authorization, and auditing.
+The SDT also notes it uses the term "electronic access control" in the general sense, i.e., to control access, and not in the specific technical sense requiring authentication, authorization, and auditing.